-- If you arrive late to an exam, you cannot expect to get extra time after the official end of the exam to make up for the missing time at the beginning. - If you need any accommodations, please contact the DRS Office directly on the first day of class, so that your instructor can make all the necessary arrangements if you wish to take your exam in a separate place.
+ii.
+If you arrive late to an exam, you cannot expect to get extra time after the official end of the exam to make up for the missing time at the beginning.

+iii.
+If you have a documented disability, please show your instructor your documentation from the Office of Disability Resources for Students on the first day of class, so that your instructor can make all the necessary arrangements if you wish to take your exam in a separate place.